Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-service-methods-sync-and-async" %} provide both asynchronous and synchronous variants for all service methods.

+Many developers want to port existing application to the Cloud.
+These application are often synchronous, and the cost of rewriting them to be asynchronous is usually prohibitive.
+Calling asynchronous APIs from synchronous methods can only be done through a technique called [_sync-over-async_, which can cause deadlocks](https://devblogs.microsoft.com/pfxteam/should-i-expose-synchronous-wrappers-for-asynchronous-methods/).
+Azure SDK is providing synchronous APIs to minimize friction when porting existing application to Azure.

 {% include requirement/MUST id="dotnet-service-methods-naming" %} ensure that the names of the asynchronous and the synchronous variants differ only by the _Async_ suffix.

 {% include requirement/MUST id="dotnet-service-methods-cancellation" %} ensure all service methods, both asynchronous and synchronous, take an optional `CancellationToken` parameter called _cancellationToken_.

-The token should be passed to all I/O calls.
-Don't check the token manually.
+The token should be further passed to all calls that take a cancellation token.
+DO NOT check the token manually, except when running a significant amount of CPU-bound work within the library, e.g. a loop that can take more than a typical network call.

 {% include requirement/MUST id="dotnet-service-methods-virtual" %} make service methods virtual.